jbuchbinder/vded/README.md

    TRUE, FALSE, true, false, YES, NO, yes, no, 0, 1
 * `units`: (Optional) Unit name used when submitting metrics to Ganglia.
    This defaults to use "count" if nothing is specified.
+* `group`: (Optional) Name of Ganglia metrics group.
+Defaults to using "vectors" if nothing is specified.

 (Please note that host is optional but the rest of the params aren't, so you might get an error otherwise.)